- - NREV STBY list oddity(https://www.airlinepilotforums.com/delta/147729-nrev-stby-list-oddity.html)

 AMS is the only station left that we can't see the real time picture.
 CDG systems somehow integrated and what you see leaving there is now truth data.

-flyforever197807-10-2024 07:09 PM
+07-10-2024 07:09 PM

 Correct.
 Delta changed CDG from using Air France's gate system to the Delta system (Deltamatic or SNAP or whatever 1960's system we use everywhere else) and so now it's integrated with TravelNet.
 Rumour is that AMS is to follow at some point in the future.
 The reason given was to streamline the cargo loading/payload optimization process at those hubs.

-crazyjaydawg07-10-2024 08:24 PM
+07-10-2024 08:24 PM

 Originally Posted by zippinbye(Post 3818338)

-The airport standby list initially appaers normal, but it's all all zeros at 8.5 hours prior to departure.
+I've been seeing this for 12 hours as I try to monitory standby travel for a family member: CarrierPassenger NameStandby List is currently not available for 2844/null/LAS The airport standby list initially appaers normal, but it's all all zeros at 8.5 hours prior to departure.
 I mean every information field list no value.
 Both lists are useless and I have never seen anything like this.
 Does it suggest a pending cancellation or other negative turn of events?

 I have had this happen a few times with normal ops occurring at the station.
-It’s an IT issue and requires a Delta IT fix: close all tabs, force close the web browser, clear cache and then re-login from Deltanet.
+Its an IT issue and requires a Delta IT fix: close all tabs, force close the web browser, clear cache and then re-login from Deltanet.

-Travelnet sometimes half-ass caches your session and it will let you do everything you normally would and lets you believe that it’s acting normal, but it won’t actually access the database when you go to pull up the standby list.
+Travelnet sometimes half-ass caches your session and it will let you do everything you normally would and lets you believe that its acting normal, but it wont actually access the database when you go to pull up the standby list.

 Answer: Share a specific incident, such as a sudden change in weather or a technical issue.
 Detail the actions you took to assess the situation, gather information, and make a decision.
 Emphasize your adherence to safety protocols and effective communication with your crew and air traffic control.